-The novice should, after reading Section A 1 on the next page, turn right to Section B 2, p.16 and B 4.1, p.24.
-After that you should get your fingers dirty as quickly as possible: keep your first own PMX file my\opus.pmx as simple as possible, and proudly produce your first print, following the instructions given in Section B 1, p.11.
+The novice should, after reading Section A 1, turn right to Section B 2 and B 4.1.
+After that you should get your fingers dirty as quickly as possible: keep your first own PMX file my_opus.pmx as simple as possible, and proudly produce your first print, following the instructions given in Section B 1.
 From thereon follow your interests!

-The seasoned user will usually need the manual mainly to find out the exact usage of some commands he unforgiveably forgot about, retrieve some rarely used procedure, or find some clever gimmick that he never was aware of.
-Those people will first scan the whole manual quickly (in a matter of minutes) to see what's there and gloat about what's missing, and later on rely on the index.
+The seasoned user will usually need the tutorial mainly to find out the exact usage of some commands he unforgiveably forgot about, retrieve some rarely used procedure, or find some clever gimmick that he never was aware of.
+Those people will first scan the whole tutorial quickly (in a matter of minutes) to see what's there and gloat about what's missing, and later on rely on the index.

-Of course, once you have gotten acquainted well enough with PMX, all you'll ever need is Don Simons' "Quick Reference Table" .
-That summarizes the PMX symbols with all their options and always reflects (or should reflect) the latest version.
-Errors found in the Quick Reference Table should be reported to Don Simons directly, whereas all complaints (outright errors, awkward formulations, missed subtleties) should be sent solely to the author.
+Of course, once you have gotten acquainted well enough with PMX, all you'll ever need is Don Simons' "Quick Reference Table" 2.
+That summarizes the PMX symbols with all their